-In 2016, Governor Cuomo announced nearly $2.6 million to create eleven (11) first-of-their-kind youth clubhouses for young people in recovery or at risk for substance use disorders.
-These community-based havens exist to promote peer-driven support and services in a non-clinical setting for young New Yorkers.
+In 2016, the New York Office of Alcoholism & Substance Abuse Services awarded $2.6 million in annual funding to eleven organizations (each in a different county across the state) to create youth clubhouses for adolescents and young adults in Recovery or at risk for substance use disorders.
+These first-of-their-kind community-based havens promote peer-driven support and services in a non-clinical setting for young New Yorkers.

-New York’s youth clubhouses help young people in recovery (or at risk for addiction) develop social skills that promote prevention, long-term health, wellness, recovery and a drug-free lifestyle.
-A variety of services and activities, including homework help and tutoring, college and job preparation, community service opportunities, sports and fitness activities, group entertainment activities and peer mentoring are also available.
-The youth and family advisory board members at each clubhouse will help shape activities and programming.
+The clubhouses help individuals in Recovery develop social skills that promote prevention, long-term health, wellness, Recovery and a drug-free lifestyle.
+A variety of services and activities including homework help and tutoring, college and job preparation, community service opportunities, sports and fitness activities, group entertainment activities, and peer mentoring are also available.
+Youth and family advisory board members at each clubhouse play a big part in helping shape its activities and programming.